Undergraduate Course Catalog 2016-2017

 Affiliate Professor: John D. Aber

-Associate Professor: Heidi Asbjornsen, James Connell, Marc R. Lessard, James M. Pringle, Nathan A. Schwadron
+Associate Professor: Heidi Asbjornsen, James Connell, Marc R. Lessard, James M. Pringle, Nathan A. Schwadron, Ruth K. Varner

-Research Associate Professor: Jack E. Dibb, Erik A. Hobbie, Harald A. Kucharek, Richard Lammers, Clifford Lopate, Alexander A. P. Pszenny, Douglas C. Vandemark, Ruth K. Varner, Cameron P. Wake
+Research Associate Professor: Li-Jen Chen, Jack E. Dibb, Erik A. Hobbie, Harald A. Kucharek, Clifford Lopate, Alexander A. P. Pszenny, Douglas C. Vandemark, Cameron P. Wake

 Assistant Professor: Kai Germaschewski, Linda Kalnejais, Wilfred M. Wollheim

-Research Assistant Professor: Peter Forbes Bloser, Ulisse Bravar, Li-Jen Chen, Fatemeh Ebrahimi, Mary E. Martin, Michael W. Palace, Joseph Salisbury, Jingfeng Xiao
+Research Assistant Professor: Peter Forbes Bloser, Ulisse Bravar, Fatemeh Ebrahimi, Richard Lammers, Noé Lugaz, Mary E. Martin, Michael W. Palace, Joseph Salisbury, Jingfeng Xiao

-Research takes EOS investigators from the most distant energetic phenomena in the universe and Earth’s environment in space to tropical, temperate, and boreal forests; from the coast of New Hampshire and the Gulf of Maine to the world's great oceans; from the grasslands and agricultural fields of China to those of the American Midwest; from the great ice sheets of Greenland and Antarctica to the summit of Mount McKinley.
-EOS scientists and students use satellites, aircraft, ships, and computers to explore and investigate the most important processes in the universe and on our planet.
+Research takes EOS investigators from the most distant energetic phenomena in the universe and Earth’s environment in space to tropical, temperate, and boreal forests; from the coast of New Hampshire and the Gulf of Maine to the world's great oceans; from the grasslands and agricultural fields of China to those of the American Midwest; and from the great ice sheets of Greenland and Antarctica to the summit of Mount McKinley.
+EOS scientists and students use satellites, aircraft, ships, and increasingly complex computing systems to explore and investigate the most important processes in the universe and on our planet.